 - Power supply upgrade (optional)

 This video shows how to upgrade the RAM in the previous version (the GXiVR8020A2) and also put in a solid state drive.
-There are a few differences between these models (the GXiVR8020A4 has a different case and also a different graphics card), but for the most part the hardware should be the same.
+There are a few differences between these models (the GXiVR8020A4 has a different case and also a different graphics card), but for the most part the hardware should be the same – except for the lack of an optical drive in the GXiVR8020A4.
 So check it out if this sounds like something you’d like to do.

 If you have the extra money or even already have a solid state drive (SSD), we’d definitely recommend putting one in.
 Not only will you notice an extreme improvement in loading times, your computer will boot up super fast as well.
 From personal experience, I know after going to SSD, it would be super frustrating to have to go back to a slow hard drive, as there really is a noticeable difference in speed.